Market schedule

 - status field:

-supportedorinventory_only rightsStatus:public_source_documented,public_source_review_required, orlicensed_index_not_supportedlegalShareability:public_source_table,public_source_review_required, orlicense_requiredconstituentCount: current known roster size when OMNI has a usable sourcepositionRank: roster order when weights are unavailableweightBpsandweightMethod: explicit when published, otherwise null andunpublished
+supportedorinventory_only rightsStatus:public_source_documented,public_source_review_required, orlicensed_index_not_supportedlegalShareability:public_source_table,public_source_review_required, orlicense_requiredconstituentCount: current known roster size when SEC API has a usable sourcepositionRank: roster order when weights are unavailableweightBpsandweightMethod: explicit when published, otherwise null andunpublished

 How it is derived